vganesh76/py-lambda-orm/README.md

 # py-lambda-orm
-AWS lambda using sqlalchemy ORM
+A demo AWS Lambda service using sqlalchemy to access RDS.